deeGraYve/alfredo/README.rst

 ************************

 Alfredo is a simple, extensible gtalk bot.
-It's cabaple of doing any kind of tasks, implemented as separated commands.
+It's capable of doing any kind of tasks, implemented as separated commands.

 Here is a typical session: ::